 2.8) Cool the colloidal gold solution in a 10-ml pipette for 2-3 minutes (in order, to keep the gelatin layer on the coverslip from melting when the colloidal gold solution is added) and then add 1.0-2.0 ml of the colloidal gold solution onto each gelatin-coated coverslip previously placed in a 24-well dish(es) (the amount of the colloidal gold solution that you add to the gelatin-coated coverslips depends on how well the gold particles precipitated in the solution – see comments below).

-Note: Because there variations in the efficiency of gold particle precipitation, it is advised to first add 0.5-1 ml of the colloidal gold solution to the gelatin-coated coverslips and then place the 24-well dish in the incubator for 0.5 h.
+Note: Because there might be variations in the efficiency of gold particle precipitation, it is advised to first add 0.5-1 ml of the colloidal gold solution to the gelatin-coated coverslips and then place the 24-well dish in the incubator for 0.5 h.
 After this incubation time, the coverslips should be checked under the light microscope for the appropriate density of the gold particles on the coverslips.
 See Figure 1 for 20X microscopy images of examples of too low and too high a concentration of gold particles.
 See Figure 2 for 40X microscopy images of an ideal concentration of gold particles (at least for use with monocytes).
 The optimal density of the gold nanoparticles on the slide should be experimentally determined for each cell type used, as the characteristics of the different cells will dictate their strength of movement on the coverslips.
 If the concentration of gold particles is insufficient, add an additional 0.5-1 ml of the colloidal gold solution to the gelatin-coated coverslips.

 Depending on the cell size, the appropriate concentration of gold particles can vary and, thus will ultimately depend on the size of the cell examined for motility.
-For example, with human monocytes being small-sized cells (~10-20 m), a higher concentration of gold particles was required in our analyses.
+For example, with human monocytes being small-sized cells (~10-20 m28), a higher concentration of gold particles was required in our analyses.
 The appropriate distribution of gold nanoparticles provides the researcher with the ability to easily and efficiently distinguish the edges of cellular tracks.
-A concentration of gold particles that is too high hampers the ability of cells to move and therefore to accurately measure their motility, while a concentration of gold particles that is too low limits ones ability to delineate an accurate track of motility.is problematic
+A concentration of gold particles that is too high hampers the ability of cells to move and therefore to accurately measure their motility, while a concentration of gold particles that is too low limits ones ability to delineate an accurate track of motility.

+Important Note: If the synthesis of gold nanoparticles is problematic, synthesized gold nanoparticles are commercially available in sizes from 5 nm to 400 nm.
+Additionally, fluorescent microspheres have also been used in studies of cell motility29.
+However, the use of these microspheres requires a fluorescent microscope for the analysis of cell migration.

-2.9) Place the 24-well dish with colloidal gold-covered coverslips in an incubator at 37°C and incubate overnight.
+2.9) Place the 24-well dish with colloidal gold-covered coverslips in an incubator at 37°C and incubate from 1h to overnight.

 After incubation: